chromium/chromium/docs/android_emulator.md

    * To ensure it's there: `adb -s emulator-5554 shell mount` (look for /sdcard)
    * Can often be fixed by editing `~/.android/avd/YOUR_DEVICE/config.ini`.
      * Look for `hw.sdCard=no` and set it to `yes`
+ * The "Google APIs" Android L and M emulator images are configured to expect the "AOSP" WebView package (`com.android.webview`).
+This does not resemble production devices with GMS, which expect the ["Google WebView" configuration](/android_webview/docs/webview-providers.md#webview-provider-options) (`com.google.android.webview` on L and M).
+See [Removing preinstalled WebView](/android_webview/docs/build-instructions.md#Removing-preinstalled-WebView) if you need to install a local build or official build.

 #### Starting an Emulator from the Command Line